MoVieDrive: Urban Scene Synthesis with Multi-Modal Multi-View Video Diffusion Transformer: Related Work

-\paragraph{Multi-Modal Synthesis.} There have been some diffusion-based multi-modal synthesis methods proposed in recent years~\cite{liu2024hyperhuman,zhai2024idol,stan2023ldm3d,xi2025omnivdiff}.
+\paragraph{Multi-Modal Synthesis.} There have been several diffusion-based multi-modal synthesis methods proposed in recent years~\cite{liu2024hyperhuman,zhai2024idol,stan2023ldm3d,xi2025omnivdiff}.
 However, none of them are designed for urban scene generation and modifying them for complex controllable multi-modal multi-view scene generation is not trivial.
+This often requires modifying conditioning input encoders, diffusion transformer layers, and training processes.
+Note that investigating how to modify these approaches to autonomous driving is beyond the scope of this work.
 Our approach differs from these works in that we propose a novel framework that uses diverse conditioning inputs to encode controllable scene structure and content cues into a diffusion transformer model for multi-modal multi-view driving scene generation.